 - yield the right-of-way to all approaching vehicles, and

-- do so until he/she can complete the turn with reasonable safety.1
+- do so until you can complete the turn with reasonable safety.1

-Note, though, that a motorist does not have to yield to all oncoming vehicles.
-He/she only has to yield to those close enough that “constitute a hazard.”2
+Note that you do not have to yield to all oncoming vehicles.
+You only have to yield to those close enough that “constitute a hazard.”2

-Also note that the law requires a driver to yield to “approaching vehicles.”
-“Approaching vehicles” includes oncoming cars that are temporarily stopped at an intersection because of a traffic light.3
+Also note that the law requires you to yield to “approaching vehicles.”
+“Approaching vehicles” include oncoming cars that are temporarily stopped at an intersection because of a traffic light.3

 Defense lawyers, and law firms, draw on several legal strategies to contest charges under this statute.
 These include showing that:

-- the defendant made a turn with reasonable safety.
+- you made a turn with reasonable safety.

 - any approaching vehicle did not constitute a hazard.

-- there was a necessity that forced the defendant to break the law.
+- there was a necessity that forced you to break the law.

 2.1.
 Safe completion of a turn

-These laws say that a driver only has to yield the right-of-way until he/she completes a turn with reasonable safety.
-This means it is always a defense for a driver to say that he/she:
+These laws say that you only have to yield the right-of-way until you complete a turn with reasonable safety.
+This means it is always a defense for you to say that you:

 - may not have yielded to a driver, but

-- there was no requirement since he/she completed a turn with reasonable safety.
+- there was no requirement since you completed a turn with reasonable safety.

 2.2.
 No hazard

-Also recall that a motorist only has to yield to approaching motor vehicles that pose a hazard.
-A defense, therefore, is for an accused to say that he/she did not yield to a car because there was no hazard.
+Also recall that you only have to yield to approaching motor vehicles that pose a hazard.
+A defense, therefore, is for you to say that you did not yield to a car because there was no hazard.
 Perhaps, for example, it was far away when a turning movement was being made.

 2.3.
 Necessity

-Under a necessity defense, a defendant tries to avoid guilt by showing that he/she had a sufficiently good reason to commit the crime.
+Under a necessity defense, you try to avoid guilt by showing that you had a sufficiently good reason to commit the crime.

-In the context of CVC 21801, an accused could attempt to show that he/she committed the crime because there was no other choice.
-Perhaps, for example, a driver could not yield because he/she:
+In the context of CVC 21801, you could attempt to show that you committed the crime because there was no other choice.
+Perhaps, for example, a driver could not yield because you:

-- was driving erratically because of an emergency, or
+- were driving erratically because of an emergency, or

-- was trying to get out of the way of an emergency vehicle.
+- were trying to get out of the way of an emergency vehicle.

 3. What happens if the ticket is sustained?